sigcsets/sigcse2022/_reviewers/paper-review-process.md

 On first authentication to EasyChair, please update your reviewer profile and include at least 5 topics that you are most qualified to review.
 If you do not bid, we will use topics to assign papers for review.

-If you are reviewing for the CS Education Research track, please ensure that you select at least one of the new **Methods Topics**.
+If you are reviewing for the Computing Education Research track, please ensure that you select at least one of the new **Methods Topics**.
 We will be using these topics to better match reviewers to papers within their expertise.

 **Reviewers** and **APCs** will bid on papers they are interested in reviewing or meta-reviewing during the week between abstract submission and full paper submission.
 Please bid for papers where the title and abstract are in your area of expertise.
 Bidding will help with assigning papers for review or meta-review that you're qualified and interested in reviewing!